The Making of a Charcuterie Platter

 - Crackers, toasts, or bread: 4 to 6 ounces per person

-- Vegetables: 4 to 8 ounces per person
+- Fruit or Vegetables: 4 to 8 ounces per person

 - Dips: ½ cup per person

-- Let the meats and cheeses shine.
+- Making a cheese and meat board isn’t difficult.
+Let the meats and cheeses shine.
 Serve plain bread and crackers.

-- Fresh fruits like apples, pears, figs, and grapes pair wonderfully with cheeses.
-I love adding dried fruits, too, for a variety of textures.
+- Fresh fruits like apples, pears, figs, and grapes pair wonderfully with cheese.
+Adding dried fruit as well provides a variety of textures.

 - Vary shapes and colors for a more visually appealing platter.

-- Let your cheeses rest at room temperature for an hour before serving.
+- Let your cheese rest at room temperature for an hour before serving for maximum flavor.

-- As mentioned above, try to add a variety of textures from hard to soft, brittle to buttery.
+- As mentioned above, try to add a variety of textures from hard to soft, brittle to buttery cheeses.
 A bold-flavored blue or spiced cheese is a lovely touch.
-Add a goat’s milk or sheep’s milk cheese to your cow’s milk selection.
+Add goat’s milk or sheep’s milk cheese to your cow’s milk selections.

 - Take a little time to artfully arrange your charcuterie platter.
 You’ll be delighted with the results.